magland/todo/README.md

 - [x] remfile/pynwb: [Respond to Ryan](https://github.com/NeurodataWithoutBorders/pynwb/issues/1791#issuecomment-1890384094)
 - [x] remfile/pynwb: [created a PR](https://github.com/NeurodataWithoutBorders/pynwb/pull/1823) to update remfile verbiage in the docs.
 - [x] remfile/pynwb: Created [pynwb_streaming_benchmark](https://github.com/scratchrealm/pynwb_streaming_benchmark) repo
+- [x] Dendro: jobs now require approval

+On slack to Luiz: I have implemented and deployed a new 'feature' where you need to manually approve jobs before they will be picked up by the compute resource.
+Jobs can only be approved by the github owner of the compute resource.
+It should be evident in the gui how you do the approval (it's just clicking on an "approve" link).
+We can modify this mechanism in the future, but for now this will allow us to safely open up our aws compute resources to other groups.
+And it also avoids issues caused by a very large number of jobs accidentally queued by a runaway python script.

 ### 2024-01-12